This post contains affiliate links. Please see our disclosure policy.

 Tighten That Surface Tension – Practice Shaping!

-When you shape your dough, you must ensure you create lots of surface tension which holds the gas inside your dough, until it's ready to escape once it hits the oven.
+Something that is often overlooked in the quest to getting exceptional oven spring for your sourdough is good shaping technique.
+When you shape your dough, you must ensure you create lots of surface tension.
+This organizes the gluten network and ensures that it holds the gas inside your dough, allowing it to expand further once it hits the oven.

+Good surface tension ensures a more even growth and therefore improves sourdough oven spring, giving you that even, symmetrical shape when baked.
 You want your dough to be tightly shaped when it hits the fridge for the cold ferment stage of your sourdough bake so that the outer skin of the dough is holding all of the ever so important gases inside.
+These gases form the beautiful bubbles sourdough is renowned for.

 Choose Your Shaping Container Wisely

+Now we’ve already spoken fermentation, which occurs during the bulk ferment.
+But what about over proofing?
+Yes – they are two different things.
 Proofing is the rest period that occurs after shaping.
 This allows the dough to rest.
 While the yeast are asleep (or at least slowed down) the bacteria continue to ferment the dough.

 If your dough is over proofed, there will not be enough energy left when it hits the oven.
 This is result in a flat, dense bread and lack the oven spring you desire.